MARN-5895/Website/lectures/02_jupyterlab/README.md

     more basilisk.dat

+To display just the first few lines a text file, we use the command `head`.
+For example, to show only the first 3 lines of `basilisk.dat`, we do

+    head -n 3 basilisk.dat

+Similarly, to display the last few lines of a text file we use the command `tail`, e.g.:

+    tail -n 10 basilisk.dat

+shows the last 10 lines of `basilisk.dat`.

 Let's check what else Nelle has in her directory tree.
 If we check our currently directory with `pwd` we see that we are in

     /home/NetID/MARN5895/Lectures/02/data-shell/creatures